-I am absolutely OBSESSED with these cookies!!!
+I am absolutely OBSESSED with these gluten-free sugar cookies!!!
 They have to be the best cut-out sugar cookies I have ever tasted.

-Watch the Video below to see these Cut-Out Sugar Cookies Up-Close!
+Watch the Video below to see these Gluten-Free Sugar Cookies Up-Close!

 - Forget the leaveners!! (i.e.- baking soda and baking powder!)